danschmid/Final-Submission/README.md

 LEFT MOUSE - shoot

+LEFT SHIFT - dash (if purchased in the store in the Sloth level)

 ESC - pause menu

 To wall climb, use a combination of pressing and releasing SPACE and the direction keys.